gofilipa/664/analyzing/generating/.ipynb_checkpoints/hf-checkpoint.md

     - the model is totally open to download and modify as you wish, even for commercial purposes.

-practice running inference here for a few mintues.
+Practice running inference here for a few minutes.
 Anything that you notice about the results?
 - it's repetitive.
 A problem caused by the traits of our language itself.
 - it generates words that have the highest likelihood.
 The words that